Axia-Tech/AXIA-wiki/docs/general/how-to-dyor.md

 With the recent launch of [parachains](../learn/mirror-learn-parachains.md) on AXIALunar, many projects that aim to become a parachain launched a [crowdloan](../learn/mirror-learn-crowdloans.md) to gather the necessary funds to participate in the [parachain auctions](../learn/mirror-learn-auction.md).
-But with all the buzz around the AXIALunar parachain launch and the imminent AXIASolar launch, many scams may also surface.
+But with all the buzz around the AXIALunar parachain launch and the imminent AXIACoin launch, many scams may also surface.
 So, crowdloans need their own section to make sure that you're participating safely.

 First of all, only projects that aim to become a parachain should have a crowdloan.
 If a project